 The “oatmeal” part of this protein oatmeal recipe is nothing fancy.
 I mean it’s oatmeal.
 You can practically get it for free (hello Bulk Food stores!) and you just mix it with water, sweetener of choice and give it a little one to one time with your stove top.
 Or you could be trendy and make instant pot steel cut oats!

-BOOM.
+Either way, BOOM.
 You’re already 2/3 of the way done.

 NOW comes onto the best part.

 And by “best” I mean tastes-like-the-inside-of-a-cinnamon-roll kinda best.

 Cinnamon-roll-filling-with-absolutely-no-butter-and-uses-all-natural-sugar-and-its-so-thick-and-creamy-you’re-gonna-wanna-spread-it-on-yo’-face kind best.